XiaoquanHi/web/_pages/research.md

 -->

 ## Work in Progress
 1. **Xiaoquan Gao**, Pengyi Shi.
-A Two-Step Approach to Correctional Facility Placement: Practical Value and Asymptotic Optimality
+Routing with Delayed Revelation of Feature Information
 2. Tri Quang Vo, **Xiaoquan Gao**, Pengyi Shi.
 Bridging Prediction and Decision in Jail Diversion: The Power of Interpretability

 ## Journal Papers